 - Aggravation of a pre-existing physical or psychological condition

-A patient may have a strong case for medical negligence if they suffer injuries as a result of the negligent treatment of nurses, doctors, dentists, general practitioners, or a hospital or clinic.
+A patient may have a strong case for medical negligence if they suffer injuries resulting from negligent treatment by nurses, doctors, dentists, general practitioners, or hospital or clinic staff.

 All medical providers have a legal duty to provide their patients with a reasonable standard of care.
 If they fail to fulfil this duty, they may face liability for damages.
 There are many situations in which they make medical mistakes, such as: